 Along with temperature control, restricting the time from milking to the start of manufacture minimises the potential for growth of any pathogens that may be present.
 Records should be kept that identify when milking was completed for each consignment of raw milk received and when processing commenced.

-Depending on the type of cheese to be made and its manufacturing protocol, milk older than 24 hours may be suitable to use though it must not exceed 48 hours.
+Depending on the type of cheese to be made and its manufacturing protocol, milk older than 24 hours may be suitable to use though it should not exceed 48 hours.
 This deviation would need to be reflected in the product validation and documented in the food safety program.

-(5) Milk for raw milk products must be kept separate from milk used or intended to be used for dairy products that are not raw milk products.
+(5) Milk for raw milk cheese must be kept separate from milk used or intended to be used for dairy products that are not a raw milk cheese.

-Diary processing businesses processing milk for raw milk products should be able identify the source of each milk shipment that is received onto their premises and have a recording system that captures all required information from each collection of milk from the primary production business.
+Dairy processing businesses processing raw milk cheese should be able identify the source of each milk shipment that is received onto their premises and have a recording system that captures all required information from each collection of milk from the primary production business.
 Such information would include: